e2b-dev/awesome-ai-agents/README.md

 General purpose

 ### Description
-- An experimental multi-agent system
+- An experimental open-source attempt to make GPT-4 fully autonomous
 - Multiple "expertGPTs" collaborate to perform a task
 - Each with their own short and long-term memory and the ability to communicate with each other
 - Features